 5 Ways to Get a Smaller Car Loan

-If you need to upgrade your car and don’t have the cash on-hand, a car loan might even be a necessity.
+These huge numbers highlight just how expensive buying — and financing — a car can be.
 To avoid a large monthly payment you can barely afford, however, it’s crucial to minimize the amount you borrow as much as you can.
-While the car-buying process looks different for everyone, here are five ways to get a smaller car loan:
+While the car-buying process looks different for everyone, here is our list of five ways to get a smaller car loan:

 The easiest way to get a smaller car loan is to save up as much as you can right away.
 With a large down payment, you can borrow less whether you buy a new or used car.
 You can also pay all of your lender fees and taxes out-of-pocket, reducing the amount of your loan.

 This is especially true if you can skip the dealership altogether.
 Buying from a private seller typically means lower prices, according to industry guide Kelley Blue Book.
-In other words, don’t discount the guy selling his original owner car on craigslist.org, or your neighbor with an attractive used car for sale in their driveway.
-If you do your research and settle on a fair price, you could save big and get a smaller car loan in the process.
+In other words, don’t discount Craigslist, eBay or your neighbor with the attractive used car for sale in their driveway.
+If you do your research, inspect the car and settle on a fair price, you could save big and get a smaller car loan in the process.
 Here’s how to buy a car on Craigslist.

 A smaller car loan can mean different things to different people.
 For some, their main goal is securing the lowest monthly payment they can get.
 For others, a loan with the shortest term possible is ideal, regardless of the monthly cost.

 To get the smallest car loan possible, it helps to search for automobiles that don’t include all the pricey extras and add-ons.
-Remember, you can always customize certain components of your car later when you can afford it.
+Remember, you can customize certain components of your car later on when you can afford it.